Sponsored

 Education

-Candidates seeking for admission should note that most universities do compute both UTTME and post-UTME scores in calculating the student’s average score.
-Hence, having a low UTME score can also hinder one’s opportunity of gaining admission even if you have high Post-UTME score.
-It is always advisable for students to score relatively high (like 250 and above) coupled with high Post-UTME score in order to be on a safer side.
+Candidates seeking admission should note that most universities compute UTTME and post-UTME scores to calculate the average student score.
+Hence, having a low UTME score can also hinder one’s opportunity to gain admission, even if you have a high post-UTME score.
+It is always advisable for students to score relatively high (like 250 and above) coupled with a high post-UTME score to be on the safer side.
+The UTME score usually carries 50% of the aggregate score.
+An applicant that scores 320 already has 40%.
+With this, you can be sure that chances are high.

-A student with 70% on aggregate may not be able to study Medicine and Surgery in Universities like UI but such score may study the same course at other Universities.
-What this means is that some universities are more competitive than the other.
-And this is as a result of the number of students that chose those universities as their first choice.
-So you will need to score relatively high for you to stand a chance to be admitted in such schools.
+A student with 70% on aggregate may not be able to study Medicine and Surgery at Universities like UI, UNILAG, UNN, etc. but such a score may study the same course at other Universities.
+What this means is that some universities are more competitive than others.
+JAMB annually releases the list of the most preferred tertiary institutions in Nigeria.
+These schools always attract a huge number of students who choose those universities as their first choice.
+Also, most of the best students in every secondary school in Nigeria always target this set of schools, which makes them highly competitive.
+So, you will need to score relatively high to be admitted to such schools.

-This is one of the reasons a number of students lose admission despite beating the post-UTME cut-off point.
-For instance, a student seeking admission to study Electrical/Electronics Engineering should definitely select Physics as part of his UTME subject combination.
-Before any student fills his or her JAMB form, he or she should go through the JAMB Brochure to know the subject combination for his or her course of study.
+This is one of the reasons some students lose admission despite beating the post-UTME cut-off point.
+For instance, a student seeking admission to study an Electrical/Electronics engineering course should select Physics, chemistry, math, and the use of English as his UTME subject combination.
+Before any student fills out his or her JAMB form, he or she should go through the JAMB brochure to learn the subject combination for his or her course of study.

-(5) University’s catchment and Educationally Less Developed States (ELDS) area
+University’s Catchment and Educationally Less Developed States (ELDS) Area

-Most federal universities, including some state universities, still retain the policy of catchment area and ELDS in selecting students for admission.
-For instance, UI ELDS are majorly Northern states and there is a cut-off mark for them which is different from the general cut-off mark.
-What this implies is; prospective students from the Northern region of the country have higher chances of gaining admission.
+Most federal universities, including some state universities, still retain the catchment area and ELDS policy in selecting students for admission.
+For instance, UI ELDS are majorly Northern states, with a cut-off mark for them, which is different from the general cut-off mark.
+This implies that prospective students from the country’s Northern region have higher chances of gaining admission.

-Moreover, institutions like UNILAG have catchment area which constitutes majorly South Western states.
-What this implies is; prospective students from the South West have higher chances of gaining admission.
-For example, a prospective student from Oyo state who scored 65, applying to study Mechanical Engineering may be offered admission while another student from Anambra state who scored 68 may not be offered admission.
-This is so because if the catchment cut-off point for Oyo is 65 while the general cut-off is 70, such a student from Anambra state has definitely lost the admission despite having a higher score than his counterpart from the catchment zone.
+Moreover, institutions like UNILAG have catchment areas that constitute major Southwestern states.
+This implies that prospective students from the South West have higher chances of gaining admission.
+For example, a prospective student from Oyo state who scored 65, applying to study Mechanical Engineering, may be offered admission, while another student from Anambra state who scored 68 may not.
+This is so because if the catchment cut-off point for Oyo is 65 while the general cut-off is 70, such a student from Anambra state has lost the admission despite having a higher score than his counterpart from the catchment zone.

-Many universities have their individual policy they adopt as yardstick in admitting students.
-Oftentimes, such policies are not made public.
-It is therefore the duty of admission seekers to find out specific admission policies of their prospective universities from friends and families schooling in such universities.
+In conclusion, many universities adopt a policy that is not made public.
+Admission seekers, therefore, have to find specific admission policies of their prospective universities from friends and families who are schooling in such universities.

 Bolarinwa Olajire